-Amount realized: The total of all money received plus the fair market value of all property or services re- Disposition: The permanent with- person operating the establishment). ceived from a sale or exchange.
+Amount realized: The total of all money received plus the fair market value of all property or services re- Disposition: The permanent with- rental property. ceived from a sale or exchange.
 The drawal from use in a trade or business amount realized also includes any liabilities assumed by the buyer and any liabilities to which the property transferred is subject, such as real estate cords that establish certain facts. taxes or a mortgage.